-I received a complimentary copy of “The Cowboy’s Perfect Match” direct from the author Cathy McDavid in exchange for an honest review.
+I received a complimentary copy of “Her Cowboy Sweetheart” direct from the author Cathy McDavid in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

--quoted from my review of A Cowboy’s Christmas Proposal
+-quoted from my book review for The Cowboy’s Christmas Baby

 Places to find the book: